 2009 Mortgage Foreclosure Law - Overview

-On December 15, 2009, Governor David Paterson signed the Mortgage Foreclosure Law (chapter 507 of the laws of 2009), which was part of his 2009 legislative program, and was passed on November 16, 2009, at a Special Session of the New York Legislature.
+The Mortgage Foreclosure Law (chapter 507 of the laws of 2009)was passed on November 16, 2009.
 This new law builds on the 2008 Subprime Lending Reform Law, and targets the mortgage crisis in two ways: (1) by providing further assistance to homeowners at risk of losing their homes and assisting tenants in foreclosed properties; and (2) by refining some of the prior amendments to the Banking Law regarding mortgage lending.
 The law became effective upon signing, except as noted below.
-Full text of Chapter 507 of the laws of 2009.

 DFS Contact Information for Notices Required by Real Property Actions and Proceedings Law § 1303

 Elements of the Law Targeted at the Foreclosure Process: